HenryFroio/pharmacy-ocr-demo/README.md

-# Pharmacy OCR: Intelligent Document Processing Pipeline - DATA ENGINEERING DEMO
+# Pharmacy OCR - DATA ENGINEERING DEMO

 > **⚠️ DATA ENGINEERING PORTFOLIO PROJECT**
 > This is a sanitized version of a production **OCR data pipeline** developed for CSP COMERCIO DE MEDICAMENTOS LTDA.